Wynncraft-Veterans/website/src/content/docs/guides/returning.md

 [Lootruns](https://www.wynnvets.org/docs/guides/lootrunning/).
 A new gamemode replaced the old method of lootrunning.
 Currently, there are five lootruns.

-[Gavel](https://www.wynnvets.org/docs/major-changes/gavel/#the-gavel-province), [Corkus](https://www.wynnvets.org/docs/major-changes/corkus/#map-expansion), and the [Silent Expanse](https://www.wynnvets.org/docs/major-changes/expanse/#map-expansion).
-Three more provinces were added to the game, with a fourth slated for release sometime soon.
+[The Ocean Expansion](https://www.wynnvets.org/docs/major-changes/ocean/#map-expansion), [The Gavel Expansion](https://www.wynnvets.org/docs/major-changes/gavel/#the-gavel-province), [The Corkus Expansion](https://www.wynnvets.org/docs/major-changes/corkus/#map-expansion), and the [Silent Expansion](https://www.wynnvets.org/docs/major-changes/expanse/#map-expansion).
+More provinces were added to the game, four expansions, with a fifth slated for release sometime soon.

-[Annihilation](https://www.wynnvets.org/docs/guides/anni/).
+[Annihilation](https://www.wynnvets.org/docs/guild/anni/).
 A new endgame boss was added, Annihilation, which is only able to be fought every three days.
 It is normally fought in parties of five to ten players at max level.

 ## Where to Start